Aphex Twin: 1995–2000: ...I Care Because You Do, Richard D. James Album and Come to Daddy

-For his charting 1995 album ...I Care Because You Do, composed between 1990 and 1994 in a range of styles, James used an image of his face for the cover, which became a motif on his later releases.
+For his charting 1995 album ...I Care Because You Do, composed between 1990 and 1994 in a range of styles, James used a self-portrait of his face for the cover, which became a motif on his later releases.
 He commissioned Western classical-music composer Philip Glass to create an orchestral version of the ...I Care Because You Do track "Icct Hedral", which appeared on the Donkey Rhubarb EP.
 In the same year, James released his Hangable Auto Bulb EP under the name AFX, which spearheaded the short-lived drill 'n' bass style.
+This rapid, computer-based drum programming style would become the dominant approach of James's work through the end of the decade.
+In 1996, James and Michael Paradinas (μ-Ziq) collaborated for the album Expert Knob Twiddlers under the one-off side project Mike & Rich, which was released by James' Rephlex label.

-Richard D. James Album, James' fourth studio album as Aphex Twin, was released on Warp in 1996.
+Richard D. James Album, James's fourth studio album as Aphex Twin, was released on Warp in 1996.
 It features software synthesisers and unconventional rhythms.
-Will Hermes of Spin discussed James' use of jungle elements, writing that "by applying junglist strategies to his own obsessive sound creation - his gorgeous weirdo palette of modernist strings, whirring crib toys, and agitated machines - he remakes drum'n'bass in his own image".
+Will Hermes of Spin discussed James's use of jungle elements, writing that "by applying junglist strategies to his own obsessive sound creation - his gorgeous weirdo palette of modernist strings, whirring crib toys, and agitated machines - he remakes drum'n'bass in his own image".
 In a Pitchfork list of the best albums of the 1990s, Eric Carr wrote that Richard D. James Album demonstrated "aggressive combinations of disparate electronic forms", with an "almost-brutal contrast between its elements" that has ensured its relevance.
-In 2003, NME named it the 55th greatest album of all time, and in 2009 Pitchfork named it the 40th greatest album of the 1990s.
+In 2003 NME named it the 55th greatest album of all time, and in 2009 Pitchfork named it the 40th greatest album of the 1990s.

 James garnered attention the following year after the release of his charting Come to Daddy EP.
 The title track was conceived as a death metal parody.
 Accompanied with a successful music video directed by Chris Cunningham, James became disenchanted by its success: "This little idea that I had, which was a joke, turned into something huge.
 It wasn't right at all."
 It was followed by "Windowlicker", a charting single promoted with another Cunningham music video, nominated for the Brit Award for Best British Video in 2000.